Humanidades: revista de la Universidad

 a historiographic commitment to critiquing the paradigm of U.S. exceptionalism.

-official versions, illuminate opaque areas of traditional narratives, and
+versions, illuminate opaque areas of traditional narratives, and vindicate

-vindicate Latin America’s analytical capacity to position itself within
+Latin America’s analytical capacity to position itself within international

-international history.
-In short, these works add a Latin-American vernacular
+history.
+In short, these works add a Latin-American vernacular complexity to

-complexity to the histories of U.S. interventionism, including both state and
+the histories of U.S. interventionism, including both state and public

-public perspectives, attentive to dissonances and committed to the
+perspectives, attentive to dissonances and committed to the resignification of

 Historiographic contributions and analytical projections of the